fabriziosalmi/caddy-mib/README.md

 ### Example Scenario
 1. A client repeatedly requests a non-existent resource (`/nonexistent-file`), resulting in `404 Not Found` errors.
 2. After 5 such errors, the client's IP is banned for 10 minutes.
+3. If the client continues to generate errors, the ban duration increases exponentially (e.g., 20m, 40m, etc.).
-3. Subsequent requests from the banned IP return `403 Forbidden` until the ban expires.
+4. Subsequent requests from the banned IP return `403 Forbidden` until the ban expires.

 ### Testing
 Run the following command to test the middleware: